Asia

 Gorgeous White Travertines of Pamukkale

-In my previous article, I deliberately omitted natural wonders of Turkey as one of the reasons to travel to this beautiful country, because I wanted to make sure you get enough pictures and information to fully appreciate such places.
-Turkey has been lucky to have some unique natural treasures and Pamukkale, a World Heritage Site, is one of them that attract visitors from all over the globe.
+In my previous article, I deliberately omitted the natural wonders of Turkey as one of the reasons to travel to this beautiful country, because I wanted to make sure you get enough pictures and information to fully appreciate such places.
+Turkey has been lucky to have some unique natural treasures and Pamukkale, a World Heritage Site, is one of them that attracts visitors from all over the globe.

 What makes Pamukkale so appealing is its amazing geological features - white calcite terraces called travertines, a sedimentary rock left by mineral-rich running water from hot springs.